pikvm/pikvm/pages/mouse.md

 * Don't forget to perform `reboot`.

 # Enabling the relative mouse on the v0 platform (serial HID)
-Mode switching for [Arduino HID](https://github.com/pikvm/pikvm/blob/master/pages/arduino_hid.md) can be performed on-the-fly starting with KVMD 2.6 and the corresponding firmware. no additional actions are required.
+Mode switching for [Arduino HID](https://github.com/pikvm/pikvm/blob/master/pages/arduino_hid.md) can be performed on-the-fly starting with KVMD 2.6 and the corresponding firmware.
+No additional actions are required.